Chemical Computing Group Excellence Award for Graduate Students

 Up to 5 awardees will be chosen on the basis of the quality and significance of the research to be presented, as well as the strength of the supporting letter and other materials.
 All graduate students of the Americas (North, South or Central) are encouraged to submit applications.
 Awards will be given only to those individuals making presentations, not co-authors.
 There is a limit of one CCG award application per research lab (PI).
 Previous winners of an ACS CCG graduate student award (given by any division) are not eligible to apply.
 Applicants must be a current member of the ACS COMP Division, see the Join COMP page.

-To apply for an award for the ACS National Meeting on August 18-22, 2024, Denver CO, do the following:
+To apply for an award for the ACS National Meeting on March 23-27, 2025, San Diego CA, do the following:

 Posters not selected for the CCG Excellence Award for Graduate Students will automatically be placed in to the regular COMP Poster Session.